epccs/RPUno/Hardware/README.md

 ## Overview

-This board is solar powered and has an ATmega328p.
-The Capture (ICP1) hardware is connected to an inverting open collector transistor that pulls down the ICP1 pin when current (e.g. 10mA) is flowing through a 100 Ohm sense resistor.
-The captured value is accurate to within one crystal count of the event (e.g. pulse edge caused by the transition of 3mA to 10mA from a current loop or a sensor output that goes open after it was a shunt for the 10mA source).
-This captured value is an excellent (e.g. crystal is 30ppm + drift) method for data acquisition from a flow meter or for other pulse interpolation task.
-The board also has six digital interfaces with voltage level conversion up to the board's internal supply voltage (VIN on schematic), and two analog inputs with current sources for two current loops.
-The ATmega328p can be programmed with the AVR toolchain on Debian, Ubuntu, Raspbian, and others.
-The toolchain is also available with the Arduino IDE, and PlatformIO.
+This board has an ATmega328p microcontroller.
+The board is DIN mounted and has pluggable connectors for some functions.
+Six Digital input/output (in two groups of three plus a current source) are connected through level shifting transistors to the pluggable connectors.
+Two ADC inputs (each with a current source) are connected to the pluggable connectors.
+Capture hardware (ICP1 with current sources) is connected to pluggable connectors.
+The board power can be from 7 thru 36 VDC and is protected against reverse polarity with a P-channel Mosfet.
+The input power voltage can be measured with  ADC channel 7 and the input power current can be measured with ADC channel 6.
+Power to the shield VIN pin may be disabled by setting digital IO2 low.
+An ATmega328p can be programmed with the GCC toolchain for AVR from Debian packages (e.g. so it is available on, Ubuntu, Raspbian, OSH via brew, Windows via Windows Subsystem for Linux).

 Bootloader options include [optiboot] and [xboot].
-Uploading through a bootloader eliminates fuse setting errors and there are few register settings that can block an upload accidentally (some other bootloaders don't clear the watchdog and can get stuck in a loop).
+Uploading through a bootloader eliminates fuse setting errors and there are few ways to block an upload accidentally (e.g. if a bootloader does not clear the watchdog then it can get stuck in a loop).
 This has given the feel of robustness during my software development experience.

 [optiboot]: https://github.com/Optiboot/optiboot
 [xboot]: https://github.com/alexforencich/xboot